Granted immunity, former Baltimore police sergeant admits to decades worth of crimes

 “He was a close friend of mine,” Vignola said Wednesday.
 “I didn’t want to testify against Robert Hankard.”

-Gladstone however willingly gave his testimony, which lasted nearly seven hours and was wide-ranging, touching on incidents like stealing fireworks, violating Baltimoreans’ rights and how he broke police protocol to help Hankard and Vignola get their stories straight after shooting someone in 2016.
+Gladstone, however, willingly gave his testimony, which lasted nearly seven hours and was wide-ranging, touching on incidents like stealing fireworks, violating Baltimoreans’ rights and breaking police protocol to help Hankard and Vignola get their stories straight after shooting someone in 2016.

 As part of his plea agreement, prosecutors granted Gladstone immunity, meaning his words cannot be used against him, provided he testify truthfully in court and cooperate with the feds during their investigation.